Mathef/docs-4-ai/crawl4ai_docs.md

 Crawl4AI provides several powerful chunking strategies to divide text into manageable parts for further processing.
 Each strategy has unique characteristics and is suitable for different scenarios.
-Let\'s explore them one by one.
+Let's explore them one by one.

 ### RegexChunking